Cesar-Infante/Cesar-Infante/README.md

 Full-Stack Software Engineer
 ----------------------------

-Coming from a background in warehouse leadership, teaching me discipline, achieving deadlines, and constant growth.
+Software engineer leveraging a background in warehouse leadership teaching me discipline, achieving deadlines, and pursuing continuous growth, making me a strong addition to any engineering team.

 My main approach is the 5 P's, "Proper Preparation Prevents Poor Performance".
 This approach ensures I put in the time to learn and be prepared and not surprised.